cetinboran/GoSec/README.md

         + **-s, --secret**: You need to input your user secret for extra security.
         + **-p ,--path**: You can specify the path for the dump.
 By default, it will be saved where the binary file is located.
         + **--out**: Saves all passwords to the specified path.
+    + **_Load_**: You can use the "load" module to easily write your passwords to a text file in the specified format and add all the passwords to a database with a single click.
+This module can take two arguments:
+        + **--p, --path**: The first argument is the path to the file containing the passwords.
+If you provide this path, the module will automatically load the passwords for you.
+Make sure that the titles are not the same.
+        + **--format**: The second argument does not require any input.
+It will generate an example "format.txt" file for you.
+You can use this file as a template to create your password file with the necessary information.

 # Contact